kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 - **Collisions**: Facebook's custom URL scheme is `fb://`.
 There's nothing stopping another app from registering `fb://` as _their_ URL scheme and capturing Facebook's deep links.
 When two apps register for the same custom URL scheme, it's indeterminate which app will win out and launch.
 - **No fallback**: If iOS tries to open a link of a custom URL scheme that's not registered to _any_ app, the action fails silently.

-iOS 9 solves many of these problems and more with univeral links; instead of registering for custom URL schemes, universal links use standard HTTP and HTTPS links.
+iOS 9 solves many of these problems and more with universal links; instead of registering for custom URL schemes, universal links use standard HTTP and HTTPS links.
 You can register to handle specific links for any web domains that you own.

 ### Universal links